You will be seated. You may be given a spray medicine that numbs your nose and throat.

 drink liquids while pressure measurements are taken.

-You may be asked to swallow, not swallow, and hold your breath during the test.
+You may be asked to swallow, not swallow, or hold your breath during the test.

 The results of